DIPlib/diplib/doc/src/features.md

 \section grey_moments Moments of grey-value object

 \subsection grey_moments_GreySize GreySize
+The integral over the object, equivalent to the zero order moment.
-The zero order moment of the object.
-Same as the \ref intensity_features_Mass feature, but multiplied by the physical size of a pixel.
+Same as the \ref intensity_features_Sum feature, but multiplied by the physical size of a pixel.
 If object pixels have a value of 1, and background pixels have a value of 0, then this feature is the size of the grey-value object.

 This value is reported in physical units, anisotropic pixels are taken into account.